Department of Economics

 Submission, revisions & working papers

 - "Too many charities?
-Insight from an experiment with multiple public goods and contribution thresholds," with Luca Corazzini and Paola Valbonesi, resubmitted at Journal of Public Economics [download]
+Insight from an experiment with multiple public goods and contribution thresholds," with Luca Corazzini and Paola Valbonesi, second revision requested at Journal of Public Economics [download]

 - "Consumer protection and optimal demonstration design for innovative products," with Raphael Boleslavsky and Haresh Gurnani, resubmission requested at Management Science [download]

-- "Grade inflation and education quality," with Ralph Boleslavsky, resubmitted at American Economic Journal: Microeconomics [download]
+- "Grade inflation and education quality," with Ralph Boleslavsky, second revision requested at American Economic Journal: Microeconomics [download]

 - "Competing for the attention of policymakers" [download]